 Statistics alone do not adequately measure the value a law firm brings to any client relationship or transaction.
 In public finance, there is no substitute for experience.
 We have worked with fiscally distressed communities under adverse circumstances.
 We have worked with our

 clients through periods of high interest rates, which spurred tax-exempt commercial paper programs and variable rate demand debt.
 We have also worked with our clients through periods of relatively low interest rates on refundings to capture debt service savings.
 We are well versed in the complex tax issues presented by refundings and other innovative financing techniques and in the use of exempt facility bonds to spur economic development and meet public policy goals.

-Robinson+Cole's approach to the delivery of bond counsel services make it possible for us to deliver the highest-quality legal services efficiently and cost-effectively.
-The quality of our service and the reasonableness of our counsel fees are attested to by the frequency with which issuers, in a highly competitive environment, return to Robinson+Cole for their municipal finance and bond counsel needs.
+Robinson+Cole's approach to the delivery of bond counsel services enables us to deliver the highest-quality legal services efficiently and cost-effectively.
+Issuers, in a highly competitive environment, attest to the quality of our service and the reasonableness of our counsel fees by returning to Robinson+Cole for their municipal finance and bond counsel needs.
 In fact, a recent survey of the firm's clients conducted by Altman Weil, Inc., found that all of the public finance respondents were "completely satisfied" (the highest of several possible choices) with the overall quality of service received from the firm and the Public Finance Group, particularly in the areas of communication and responsiveness, quality of service, and overall knowledge of the subject.

 Representation of Westchester County Industrial Development Agency concerning a tax incentives project to locate a large pharmaceutical research corporation in a vacant biotech complex in Greenburgh, New York, resulting in 550 jobs retained or created in Westchester County.